athom031/athom031.github.io/The_Chai_Chai_Talk.md

 #### Joined by Vishant Gandhi

 In the fifth episode of the Chai Chai Talk, we are joined by Vishant Gandhi.
 Vishant is a third year Bio-Engineering student from Pleasonton, California.
-So far in this podcast, most of the Indian music brought up, has been movie-music.
+So far in this podcast, most of the Indian music brought up has been movie-music.
 Vishant introduces the audience to the underground music culture and how it is growing.
 As it grows it is starting to get integrated with the movie music itself.
 But we ask the question just how much it will change and challenge the movie music industry I grew up with.
 <br/>

 <audio controls preload>
    <source src  = "{{ site.url }}/assets/ChaiChaiTalk/5_Underground_Music_Culture.mp3"
            type = "audio/mpeg">
    "Your browser does not support the audio element."
 </audio>

 ###### [Songs Used](https://www.youtube.com/playlist?list=PLgsqqgZzA5JhY2Pq7ZwmhDU8jYQ1da_en)